abilandz/PH8124/Lecture_2/Lecture_2.md

 <command-name> <option(s)> <argument(s)>
 ```

-This is the right moment to stress the importance and profound meaning of empty character: Empty character is the default input field separator in the world of **Linux**.
-If you misuse the empty character, a lot of your input in the terminal will be completely incomprehensible to shell, and **Linux** commands in general.
+This is the right moment to stress the importance and profound meaning of empty character: Empty character is the default input field separator (**IFS**) in the world of **Linux**.
+If you misuse the empty character, a lot of your input in the terminal will be completely incomprehensible to **Bash**, and to **Linux** commands in general.
 In the above generic example, empty character separates the three items, which conceptually have a completely different meaning.
-As the very first step, after you have typed the input in the terminal and pressed 'Enter', the shell splits your input into tokens that are separated (by default, and in a bit simplified picture) with one or more empty characters.
+As the very first step, after you have typed the input in the terminal and pressed 'Enter', the **Bash** splits your input into tokens that are separated (by default, and in a bit simplified picture) with one or more empty characters.
 Then, it checks whether the very first token is some known **Linux** command, **Bash** keyword, etc.

 Let's look at them one by one...